alstephh/This_Is_Just_A_Hobby/README.md

     .:. \:..|    :     ; '.--|     ;

-That's a sort of personal portfolio of my own journey learning computer security with a special look on pentest methodologies and practical laboratory on different platform (mainly HackTheBox).
+That's a sort of personal portfolio of my own journey learning computer security with a special look on pentest methodologies and practical laboratories on different platform (mainly HackTheBox).